Fire Damaged House for Sale in Maryland: What Sellers Need to Know

 | Best For | Speed, certainty | Max proceeds (if timeline allows) |

-Cash purchases account for 70–80% of fire-damaged property transactions in Maryland.
-FHA 203(k) rehabilitation loans allow owner-occupants to finance purchase plus renovation.
-Hard money lenders provide 12–18 month bridge financing at 65–75% LTV.
-Conventional mortgages rarely apply to fire-damaged properties because most lenders require habitable condition at closing.
+Cash purchases account for 70 to 80% of fire damaged property transactions in Maryland.
+FHA 203(k) rehabilitation loans allow owner occupants to finance purchase plus renovation.
+Hard money lenders provide 12 to 18 month bridge financing at 65 to 75% LTV.
+Conventional mortgages rarely apply to fire damaged properties because most lenders require habitable condition at closing.

 For sellers, the practical implication is clear: cash buyers close fastest and with the fewest contingencies.
 If speed and certainty matter more than maximizing price, a cash sale is the optimal path.
 If you can absorb the timeline and financial risk of a full restoration, listing on the MLS after rebuild may yield higher proceeds.